Skip to main content

 • Fertility-Stimulating Protocols ∞ In cases where fertility is a goal, protocols may use medications like Clomid or Tamoxifen.
 These are Selective Estrogen Receptor Modulators (SERMs) that block estrogen receptors in the hypothalamus.
 This action tricks the brain into perceiving low estrogen levels, causing it to increase the production of GnRH, and subsequently LH and FSH, in an attempt to stimulate the gonads more forcefully.

 These clinical strategies are powerful tools.
-Their greatest potential is realized when they are used to restore function while the underlying lifestyle factors ∞ the and metabolic imbalances that caused the desensitization in the first place ∞ are simultaneously addressed.
+Their greatest potential is realized when they are used to restore function while the underlying lifestyle factors ∞ the chronic stress and metabolic imbalances that caused the desensitization in the first place ∞ are simultaneously addressed.

 Academic